-Hazard Rating Hi gh Risk Low Risk Need More Info Not Applicable Yes No Need More Not FACTORS Tornadoes generally occur in the same regions from year to year.
+Hazard Rating Hi gh Risk 🗌 Need More 🔲 Not 🔲 Info Applicable Yes No Need More Info Not Applicable FACTORS Tornadoes generally occur in the same regions from year to year.
 Have tornadoes occurred in or near your community in the past?
 Tornadoes are known to occur in the same location as thunderstorms and hailstorms.
 Are thunder/hailstorms prevalent in your region?
-Tornadoes occur in the mid-latitude (sub-polar regions).
-Is your community located in one of the Canadian provinces?
+Most tornadoes in Canada occur in southern Ontario and Saskatchewan.
+Is your community in one of these areas?
 Tornadoes can occur when cold polar air masses/cold fronts meet warm tropical air masses/warm fronts.
 Is your community located in an area where cold and warm air masses meet?
-(Check Risk Analysis Resources - Air Masses)
+(Check Risk Analysis Resources - Air Masses) Have Traditional Knowledge holders identified noticeable changes in the number, frequency or intensity of tornadoes?

-Windstorms - Natural
+Windstorms^{- Natural}

 Windstorms are a result of air in motion relative to the surface of the earth.
 Because the vertical (up/down) component of wind is generally small compared to the horizontal component, wind generally refers to the horizontal wind.
 When the vertical component is discussed, vertical wind is commonly used.
+There are different types of windstorms.

-Squalls can be defined as:
+Wind squalls can be defined as: